-The clinical manifestations of this infection is either acute or chronic.
+The clinical manifestation of this infection is either acute or chronic.
 The acute manifestations are related to the invasion of the human body by the cercarial invading stage through the skin, migration within the body and the early stage of ovi-position.
 Chronic manifestations are related to the establishment of adult worms and trapping of the deposited ova within the tissues and consequently granuloma formation[1].
 The acute presentations include constitutional manifestations with fever, myalgia, urticarial rashes and with ovi-position the manifestations will change to hematuria (urinary Schistosomiasis), diarrhea with blood (intestinal Schistosomiasis), and chronic blood loss; manifested as anemia[1,3].
-In chronic cases, development of fibrosis is the hallmark of the disease and this results in devastating sequels including portal hypertension, hepatic peri-portal fibrosis, and splenomegaly for intestinal Schistosomiasis, while urinary Schistosomiasis is associated with obstructive lesions, increased incidence of stone formation, chronic urinary tract infections, and urinary bladder malignancy[4].
+In chronic cases, development of fibrosis is the hallmark of the disease and this results in devastating sequelae including portal hypertension, hepatic peri-portal fibrosis, and splenomegaly for intestinal Schistosomiasis, while urinary Schistosomiasis is associated with obstructive lesions, increased incidence of stone formation, chronic urinary tract infections, and urinary bladder malignancy[4].